How Is Instant Coffee Made? (Amazing 9 Stage Process)

 Spray-drying method

-Spray-drying coffee is less common than freeze-drying but is sometimes preferred for its large scale, economic benefits to production.
+Producers use spray-drying coffee less commonly than freeze-drying, but they sometimes prefer it for its large-scale economic benefits to production.

 The turbulence of the atomization zone inside the dryer is so powerful that it makes for almost instantaneous drying with no scorching due to evaporative cooling.